dgaydukov/cert-aws/sa/files/sa.md

 * maintenance window - you define window for disruptive actions like patching, updating drivers.
 You can use it also for s3/sqs/kms
 Parameter Store - create secure string params and store plaintext key and encrypted value.
 Use symmetric KMS only.

-###### Aurora
-Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.
-Although MariaDB was designed to be compatible with MySql, you can't migrate it to Aurora.
-It's serverless - cause you can set-up min & max capacity and aurora would scale up/down based on load.
-You can also set up pause if aurora idle for specified time (like turn off if it's idle for more than 5 min).
-It's ideal for saving money in dev env, but don't use it in prod, cause wake up can be up to 30 sec.
-You can also manually stop RDS.
-Yet some features of mysql/postgres are not supported in aurora (like MyISAM storage engine).
-It runs 5x faster than mysql and 3x faster than postgres.
-And cost 1/10 of similar solution.
-It replicates 6 copies of itself in at least 3 AZ (2 copies in each az) - so it's highly available.
-Backups and failover are done automatically.
-Self-healing storage - blocks are constantly checked and restored.
-You have 2 options to migrate to aurora:
-* use `mysqldump/pg_dump`, export data from mysql/postgres, and import it into aurora
-* use RDS DB Snapshot migration
-Min storage is 10GB, incrementing by 10GB up to 64TB.
-There are 2 types of replica:
-* aurora replica - aurora native same-region replica
-* mysql replica - cross-region replica based on mysql binlog Parallel Query - ability to distribute computational load across multiple instances.
-You can call lambda from function & stored procedures for MySql Aurora:
-* add iam role to allow db cluster to access lambda
-* configure cluster to allow outbound connections to Lambda.
-This depends on your network config:
-    * public cluster - it can access lambda through the internet - so no additional config required
-    * private cluster - you have to add NAT gateway or lambda vpc endpoint, so your cluster in private subnet can access lambda
-You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.
-Backtracking - rewind db to specified time (acts like a backup, if you do some destructive operation you can rewind db to previous state):
-* target backtrack window - amount of time you want to be able to backtrack your DB cluster (you can set 24 hours - you can rewind db during whole day)
-* actual backtrack window - actual amount of time you can backtrack your DB cluster (if you set target to 24, but you have heavy load and there is no enough space to store all records, your actual backtrack time can be like 12h)
-Backtracking works by generating change log (called change records), and you pay hourly to store them.
-Aurora serverlsess:
-* internally it uses router fleet that supports continuous connections and distributes the workload among resources + warm resource pool that ready to be used
-* cheap version of aurora, pay only for what you use (aurora start up/down, scale up/down automatically base on your load).
-* for standard aurora you select instance type, with serverless you just select min & max ACU (aurora capacity unit) (2 - 64GB RAM), compute is scaling accordingly.
-* please note that both standard & serverless aurora support only MySql/Postgres.
-MariaDB (fork of MySql) is unsupported, there is separate RDS type for this.
-* cluster volume always encrypted (you can choose encryption key, but you can't disable encryption)
-* use cases: new apps, infrequently used apps, variable/unpredictable workloads, multi-tenant apps
-* accessible only from VPC (have no public IP).
-If you create lambda in same subnet as db you can access db from lambda
-* scaling point - time when aurora can start scaling, if not found within 5 min, value of `ForceApplyCapacityChange` timeout used.
-In this case if you have running transaction you can get error: `ERROR 1105 (HY000): The last transaction was aborted due to Seamless Scaling.
-Please retry.`
-* data api - special api to run query, use it outside vpc to access db
-* doesn't support: cloning, global database, multi-master cluster, replicas, iam db access, backtracking Aurora global:
-* spans multiple regions (one master region with both read/write and up to 5 replica regions with only read), enable low-latency global reads and disaster recovery
-* cross-region replication is fast, usually less than 1 sec
-* doesn't support: serverless, backtracking

 ###### Cloud9
 Cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.
 So it basically IDE + linux.
 AWS CLI is preconfigured there.
 It's free but you pay for compute & storage, ec2+ebs.
 You can also connect cloud9 to on-premises server, in this case it's free.